-All interviewers working on the Crime Survey for England and Wales work for Kantar Public and Kantar Operations.
+All interviewers working on the Crime Survey for England and Wales work for Verian.
 They carry a Market Research Society Interviewer Identity card with their interviewer name, number and a photo (as shown on the left).
 If you would like to check the identity of an interviewer you can call the Crime Survey Information line on 0800 051 0882.

 The results from the Crime Survey for England and Wales are published by the Office for National Statistics.
 The full results are published annually each July with quarterly updates published in January, April, July and October.
 The public can use the findings from the survey to understand for themselves what is happening to the level of crime in the country.
 Click on the link below to go to the publications of results on the ONS website.Crime in England and Wales - Office for National Statistics (ons.gov.uk)